Cartezyan/sim-stock-market/README.md

 Note that since this example is intended to evolve and become more complex over time, this list is bound to change.

+## Development

+Take the following steps to run the solution

+### Executing the solution via Docker

+1. Make sure you have Docker (and docker-compose) installed
+1. Execute `scripts\run.ps1`

+*Note: Step #1 will build the application (including restoring packages) and create the Docker container(s)*

+### Debugging the application

+If you are looking to attach a debugger to running code, you won't want to do it in a Docker container.

+Instead, you'll need to:
+1. Start only the dev services using `scripts\start-dev.ps1`
+1. Load the code and execute/attach in your favorite debugger